jussihyva/core/README.md

 ## Features

--   A system for allocating sized rawory blocks ie. blocks of rawory that carry their size within the object.
-These rawory blocks are easy to resize and manipulate since user doesn't need to carry the size information.
+-   A system for allocating sized memory blocks ie. blocks of memory that carry their size within the object.
+These memory blocks are easy to resize and manipulate since user doesn't need to carry the size information.
--   A system for tracking rawory allocations (with backtrace of position in the program akin to valgrind or -fsanitize).
+-   A system for tracking memory allocations (with backtrace of position in the program akin to valgrind or -fsanitize).
 -   A system for better error tracking and debug messaging.
 -   Different program wide policies for error recovery.